So, I have shared with you my dream of opening a Pizza and Wine Bar in Austin. Well, there’s a little more to that story…

 Try it out for yourself and feel like a bread-making pro!

-On a lightly flour surface, knead dough until it is smooth and elastic, about 6-8 minutes.
+- On a lightly floured surface, knead dough until it is smooth and elastic, about 6-8 minutes.
 Add more flour as necessary to keep the dough from sticking.
-Add 1/2 tbsp. olive oil to a large, deep bowl and transfer dough to bowl, turning once to lightly cover all sides of the ball of dough with the oil.
+Add ½ tbsp. olive oil to a large, deep bowl and transfer dough to bowl, turning once to lightly cover all sides of the ball of dough with the oil.
 Cover bowl lightly with plastic wrap until the dough has doubled in size, about 1-2 hours.